karlitos998/bloob.io-rottenapples/de-DE/README.md

-# English
+# Deutsch (German)
-This folder is for English card sets only.
+This folder is for German card sets only.